d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 troubling trends in machine learning :cite:`Lipton.Steinhardt.2018`.
 Other authors
-have proposed alternative explanations for the success of batch normalization, some claiming that batch normalization's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper :cite:`Santurkar.Tsipras.Ilyas.ea.2018`.
+have proposed alternative explanations for the success of batch normalization, some :cite:`Santurkar.Tsipras.Ilyas.ea.2018` claiming that batch normalization's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper.

 We note that the *internal covariate shift*